OperatorFoundation/NumberAndroid/README.md

 # NumberAndroid
- Number is a cross-platform API for dealing with numbers, part of the Omni platform
+ NumberAndroid is a cross-platform API for dealing with numbers, part of the Omni platform